NYU-RTS/rts-docs/docs/hpc/04_datasets/01_intro.md

 NYU has a subscription to Twitter Decahose - 10% random sample of the realtime Twitter Firehose through a streaming connection

-*Data are stored* in GCP cloud (BigQuery) and on the HPC cluster Greene.
+*Datasets are stored* in GCP cloud (BigQuery) and on the HPC cluster Greene.

 Please contact Megan Brown at [The Center for Social Media & Politics](https://csmapnyu.org/) to get access to data and learn the tools available to work with it.